-We use a trusted third-party website and hosting provider Kalo Digital Ltd to facilitate the running and management of this website.
-Kalo Digital meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
-Any data that may be collected through this website that Kalo Digital process, is kept secure and only processed in the manner we instruct them to.
-Kalo Digital cannot access, provide, rectify or delete any data that they store on our behalf without permission.
+We use a trusted third-party website managed service provider Enbecom to design, develop and support this website.
+Enbecom meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
+Any data collected through this website that Enbecom process, is kept secure and only processed in the manner we instruct.
+Enbecom cannot access, provide, rectify or delete any data that they store on our behalf without permission.

-We do not rent, sell or share personal information about you with other people.
+We do not rent, sell or share personal information about you with other people without your explicit permission.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.